Volume Two

 "Please prioritize your life."

-She felt that her thoughts hadn't been conveyed properly.
+She felt her sentiment hadn't been conveyed properly.

-Nodding, Helly felt slightly discouraged, but managing to pull herself back together right after, she looked up to Partia and the others and bowed to them respectfully.
+Helly nodded, looking slightly discouraged, but managed to pull herself together right after, looking up to Pasha and the others and bowing respectfully.

 "Then, again, everyone.
 I am Helly, please allow me to guide you on your way to Bahamut."